sealldeveloper/sealldev-astro/src/content/blogs/rooted-android-vm-with-android-studio.md

 The API should have a small 'Download' icon on it.
 Select it, accept the license and download it.
 Keep in mind the API version you select as you need it later to root the VM.

-> IMPORTANT NOTE: Try to select the API verison 1 older, there seems to be alot of bugs in the newest version (36 as of writing) in Frida and `objection`.
+> IMPORTANT NOTE: Try to select the API version 1 older, there seems to be a lot of bugs in the newest version (36 as of writing) in Frida and `objection`.

 ![api download option](images/rootedandroid/apis.png)

 Once downloaded we should have our AVD ready to go.
-Once you press 'Finish' we can press the 'Play' button and it will boot the VM.
+Once you press 'Finish' we can press the 'Play' button, and it will boot the VM.

 # Rooting the VM